 Display URLs each contain up to 35 characters.
 One primary difference, though, is that Bing display URLs are bold:

 Description text helps highlight the most important details about your product or service and why search users should click through.
-AdWords and Bing Ads allow up to 80 characters of description text, while Yahoo allows up to 150 characters.
+Google Ads and Bing Ads allow up to 80 characters of description text, while Yahoo allows up to 150 characters.

 This Yahoo ad’s text description includes two calls-to-action — “Learn About” and “Read More”: